MBcode/ec/test/testing2.md

   RDF --> Nabu --> NGRPH(Named Graphs) --> QUADS
   TESTMAN --> TESTQUERY[[SPARQL-Query ]]  --> DLQUERY
 ```
+even this diagram will get a little more simple, not needing all the test info
 #### Scopes of workflow elements: Gleaner/nabu are the verbs transitioning the data-objects, that we can test for
 * We always had the [counts.md](counts.md) fall off, but [now](http://geocodes.ddns.net/ec/test/counts/bucket_files.py) we can tell which of the intermediate data files are broken by diffs with expected listing,
 * then we can check the step before to see the transition worthiness of it